-If you go to Rio Lagartos, it will be worth going through el Cuyo and explore this peculiar area.
+If you go to Rio Lagartos, it will be worth going through el Cuyo and exploring this peculiar area.
 It’s really special.

-- You can go to the Dzilam de Bravo right on the opposite site to Laguna Rosada, from the Hacienda and take a boat tour of the mangroves, you can see other flamingoes and other birds.
+👉 You can go to the Dzilam de Bravo right on the opposite side of Laguna Rosada, from the Hacienda, and take a boat tour of the mangroves, you can see other flamingoes and other birds.
 You will also be able to swim in the Ojo de Agua right in the lagoon.
 A surreal phenomenon in the water where holes in the bottom of the lagoon are pushing water up to the surface.
 National Geographic sent an expedition to study the phenomenon and made a reportage a few years ago.
 It’s definitely an interesting place to visit.